James Lloyd explores an often overlooked aspect of Samuel Beckett’s career, his short fiction, which the author regarded as his ‘most important work.’

 In ‘The Expelled’, the narrator speaks of his trip to Lüneburg Heath, feeling that the word ‘lune’ must have had something to do with it.
 Beckett uses the word ‘lune’ in the original French which denotes the moon and traditionally used in literature and myth to symbolise madness, or the state of being hunted.
 Perhaps its most appealing definition is, however, as ‘a leash for a hawk or falcon’.
 For instance, all three point to a kind of creative and personal metamorphosis for Beckett, the conclusion of which was a vision he could feel at ‘home’ with, having spent years ‘molting’ and ‘unhoused’ as he was before and during the Second World War.
 The Beckettian aesthetic then comes into being with ‘The Expelled’, his first foray into the French language.
 The proto-Beckettian character is un-leashed, so to speak, ‘truly detached, homeless and historyless’.

-Representing identity and harmony, ‘the home’ comes to embody the desire to escape from the narrow confinements of society and family that dominated Beckett’s early life, the subsequent search for freedom, and the fictive creations he began to write after the war.
-Even so, while Beckett’s fictional creatures ‘may exist free of all memories and social commitments, outside conventions, traditions, and even history’, as he noted after reading André Malraux, ‘It is hard for someone who lives outside society not to seek out his own.’
+Representing identity and harmony, ‘the home’ comes to embody the desire to escape from the narrow confinements of society and family that dominated Samuel Beckett’s early life, the subsequent search for freedom, and the fictive creations he began to write after the war.
+Even so, while Samuel Beckett’s fictional creatures ‘may exist free of all memories and social commitments, outside conventions, traditions, and even history’, as he noted after reading André Malraux, ‘It is hard for someone who lives outside society not to seek out his own.’

 The narrator requires, first, a room to withdraw into in order to wander the Palaeozoic dimensions of the mind, to achieve an anonymous darkness, free of meaning and without consciousness, but to fear the disintegration of it all at the same time.
 Secondly, he requires food, for the mind cannot travel very far without it, dependent as it is on the appeasement of the body.
 Beckett reduces his character once again to the category of an infant.
 In his attempts to find refuge he finds himself drawn to containers or places ‘where nothing obstructs your vision’.
 Here, the mind (‘where you wander freely’) is clearly in conflict with the ills of the body (‘stiffness of lower limbs […] extraordinary splaying of feet’ – the latter description chimes with Beckett’s predilection for slapstick).